Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 - In all actuality human variety and diversity is 'computaitonally irreducible' and so any framework should be considered a descriptive (rather than prescriptive) language.
 We are thus trying to find a lingua franca or meta-framework that can integrate all perspectives and existing frameworks.

 ## How
 - Science.
-This term is often misconstrued to mean 'Baconian Science' which is a valid methodology for interpreting the objective world of stuff and things.
-However this is not the only form of science
+This term is often misconstrued to mean 'Baconian Science' which is a valid methodology for interpreting the objective and measurable world of stuff and things.
+However this form of science is reductive

 - Articulating values and ethics at the individual and collective levels